projectriff/riff/docs/riff_function_build.md

   -h, --help                  help for build
-  -n, --namespace namespace   the namespace of the function -v, --verbose               print details of command progress
+  -n, --namespace namespace   the namespace of the function -v, --verbose               print details of command progress -w, --wait                  wait until the created resource reaches either a successful or an error state (automatic with --verbose)
 ```

 ### Options inherited from parent commands